VidunderGunder/expo-prototype-tutorial/README.md

         <img src="images/5656a524e4f9bc0f958b07a92d420a538417a784d80a24be1bf2e281c2307b4d.png" />
     I usually leave all other options to default

+_Now might be a good time to restart your computer.
+You may not need to, but it is always a good idea after installing so many tools._

 6. [Create a GitHub user](https://github.com/join)
 7. Open VSCode
 8. Install VSCode extensions (optional, but recommended)